rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
 Toramana Shahi Jauvla, the Hun invaders, was said to have destroyed Takshilla in the 5th century BC.
 But many believe either Alexander or Mihirakula of Hun dynasty was behind the destruction of Takshilla because Kautilya (372-283 BC) studied in Takshilla and joined its faculty.
 The Hun Toramana's time was much before it.
-Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the monastery and Nalanda University, and burnt down its famous library in 1193 AD.
+Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the monastery, Nalanda University, and burnt down its famous library in 1193 AD.
 The Turkish and Mongol invaders were only after India's wealth.
 Babur transported much of his loot from India to Samarkand.
 They systematically continued the plunder of India and never thought of building great institutions like Nalanda.
-The long reign of terror only made Indians to abandon ethics and morality and adopt deceit, falsehood, and immoral means for survival under adverse situations.
+The long reign of terror only made Indians to adopt deceit, falsehood, and immorality in preference to ethics as a means for survival under adverse situations.
 The Britishers brought about the revival of the education system.
 Any altruism did not drive the British colonizers, though they were far more tolerant than
 Mongol, Turkic, and Moghul colonizers.

-The British colonizer trained people for the administration, a large population, and a vast country.
-Only about a hundred to two hundred thousand Britishers ever lived and ruled India.
+The British colonizer trained people for the administration of a vast country with a large population.
+Only about one to two hundred thousand Britishers ever lived and ruled India.
 So, they needed apparatus to administer a vast country of 30-40 corers.
 Therefore, the current education system in India has an old British legacy.
 The Britishers did not care to enforce ethics, morality, or law among native Indians as long as their interests were served.

 This write-up is not about the philosophical basis of human conduct; my concern is ethics in educational institutions, teaching, and research.
 However, it is pertinent to understand three loaded terms: ethics, morality, and law.
-These three terms express intertwined concepts.
+They express intertwined concepts.
 Morality is based on the expected behavior of a person in society and family.
 Morality is best described by the behavior of a random person when he watches a drowning boy in a muddy pond.
 Society expects that the person should pull the boy out of the pond.
 Suppose the person later narrating the event of the drowning boy to his family or friends says that he let the boy drown because his clothes would be dirty or many other people watched the event and did not come to help, so he also did not come to rescue the boy.
 The person will be deemed a monster and unfit for society because of his moral vacuousness.
-However, morality is not the ultimate thing.
+Yet, morality is not the ultimate thing.
 Consider the situation where a doctor at a hospital has only one anti-venom shot.
 An elderly person was brought to the hospital just minutes before another younger person with the snake bites.
 Morality teaches the doctor to administer the shot to the older person and let the younger one die.
-However, the doctor learns that the older person has lived his life, and a family depends on the younger one's earnings.
+The doctor surmises that the older person has lived his life, and a family depends on the younger one's earnings.
 So, the doctor selects the younger person to receive the shot.
 The decision is rational and humane.
-So, following strict moral obligations is only sometimes acceptable.
-Law and legal acts are to enforce morality in society.
+Therefore, strict moral obligations are acceptable under environmental constraints.
+The role of law is to enforce morality in society.
-Ethics comes on top of both morality and law.
-Ethics When asked to define ethics, we get different answers:
+Ethics sits on top of both morality and law.
+When asked to define ethics, we get different answers:

   - Ethics prompts me to do correct things and prevents me from doing wrong things
   - My religious beliefs drive ethics